Siege of Brno: Siege

 The siege of Brno started 3 May 1645 when Torstensson and his army reached the city.
 After failed negotiations, the Swedes started the attack with an artillery bombardment of the city and the Špilberk fortress.
 However the initial assault concluded without any decisive successes.
 The defenders of the city were able to repel the Swedish attacks and also made several counter sallies outside the city walls against the Swedish forces.
 The morale of the defenders was also boosted thanks to the exhortations of a Jesuit priest Martin Středa, who rallied the citizens in arms.
-Although, in July, the Swedish forces managed to dig the tunnels under the fortifications and detonate gunpowder mines, the damage was not significant and no breaches were created.
-On the 26th of July the Swedes received reinforcements lead by Sigismund II Rákóczi who arrived with about 10 000 men.
+Although, in July, the Swedish forces managed to dig tunnels under the fortifications and detonate gunpowder mines, the damage was not significant and no breaches were created.
+On 26 July the Swedes received reinforcements led by Sigismund II Rákóczi who arrived with about 10 000 men.
 However the bulk of the force were light cavalry men who weren't able to contribute to the siege.
-The primary addition of Rákóczi's troops was two heavy cannons were added to the available Swedish fire power.
+The primary addition of Rákóczi's troops was two heavy cannons that were added to the available Swedish fire power.

-In the beginning of August, General Torstensson realized that the Rákóczi family were involved in negotiations with the emperor for a peace deal, he gave the order to prepare a final attempt to conquer the city.
+In the beginning of August, General Torstensson realized that the Rákóczi family was involved in negotiations with the emperor for a peace deal.
+Torstensson gave the order to prepare a final attempt to conquer the city.
 The assault against the city defenses occurred on 15 August 1645.
 However, it failed, with the Swedish forces unable to break the cities defences.
 Eight days later, on August 23, Torstensson ordered his exhausted forces to withdraw.
 The Swedish forces lost about 8,000 men when counting both the dead and wounded.

 Aftermath

-The exhausting and failed siege of Brno forced the Swedes resume the military operations in the area around Vienna.
+The exhausting and failed siege of Brno forced the Swedes to abandon the military operations in the area around Vienna.
 The successful operations of the imperial forces in Bohemia and Silesia prevented Torstensson's successor, Lieutenant General Arvid Wittenberg, from making further advances into what is now the Austrian state of Lower Austria in the following year.
 The Swedish garrisons on the Danube and in the other parts of the country were therefore left to their own devices, which pretty much contributed to their recapturing, especially of the two important Swedish fortresses of Krems and Korneuburg.